-We are one of the largest publicly traded limited partnerships engaged in two principal businesses: the transportation of refined petroleum products and liquefied petroleum gases, and the transportation and marketing of crude oil and natural gas liquids.
+We are one of the largest publicly traded pipeline limited partnerships.
+We engage in two principal businesses: the transportation of refined petroleum products and liquefied petroleum gases, and the transportation and marketing of crude oil and the transportation of natural gas liquids.
 We own and operate an approximate 4,300 mile products pipeline system, which includes storage facilities and delivery terminals, extending from southeast Texas through central and midwest states to the northeast United States.
-We also own and operate approximately 2,000 miles of crude oil gathering and trunk line pipelines and approximately 400 miles of natural gas liquids pipelines, primarily in Texas and Oklahoma.
-We also own an interest in, and operate, a 500-mile large diameter crude oil pipeline that is a low cost and the most direct alternative for moving imported crude oil from the Texas Gulf Coast to the mid-continent and midwest refining sector.
+We also own and operate approximately 2,700 miles of crude oil gathering and trunk line pipelines and approximately 600 miles of natural gas liquids pipelines, primarily in Texas and Oklahoma.
+We also own an interest in, and operate, a 500-mile large diameter crude oil pipeline that is among the lowest cost and the most direct alternative for moving imported crude oil from the Texas Gulf Coast to the mid-continent and midwest refining sector.
 We also own interests in two joint venture crude oil pipelines operating in New Mexico, Oklahoma and Texas.
 Our asset base includes the only pipeline system that transports LPGs to the northeast United States from the Texas Gulf Coast.
 We recently initiated new service to the petrochemical industry through the construction, ownership and operation of three pipelines in Texas between Mont Belvieu and Port Arthur.
-Texas Eastern Products Pipeline Company, LLC serves as our general partner and is a wholly owned subsidiary of Duke Energy Field Services, LLC, or DEFS.
+Texas Eastern Products Pipeline Company, LLC serves as our general partner and is a wholly owned subsidiary of Duke Energy Field Services, LLP, or DEFS.